 How long do I need to wait between each client?

 There is no set time you need to wait between each client.
 You should take as long as is required for you to be able to properly clean and maintain your hygiene and infection control and to ensure the 1.5 metre social distancing requirement is adhered to in waiting areas.
+Consider leaving more time between each client to ensure you have enough time for necessary cleaning.

 Will I get fined for treating?